yohasebe/rsyntaxtree/README.md

 ## System Fonts

-RSyntaxTree resolves fonts by family name through fontconfig (measurement via Pango, rendering via librsvg), so the fonts must be installed on the system that generates the images.
-Recommended:
+RSyntaxTree resolves fonts by family name through fontconfig (measurement via Pango, rendering via librsvg), so the fonts must be installed on the machine that generates the images.
+As of v1.8.0 the gem no longer bundles font files; they were not used at runtime.

-- Debian/Ubuntu: `apt install fonts-noto-core fonts-noto-cjk fonts-noto-color-emoji`
+- Debian/Ubuntu: `apt install fonts-noto-core fonts-noto-cjk`
-- Alpine: `apk add font-noto font-noto-cjk font-noto-cjk-extra font-noto-emoji` (the `-extra` package carries Noto Serif CJK)
+- Alpine: `apk add font-noto font-noto-cjk font-noto-cjk-extra` (the `-extra` package carries Noto Serif CJK)
-- macOS: install [Noto Sans/Serif](https://fonts.google.com/noto) (and Noto Sans/Serif JP for CJK); otherwise the system falls back to available fonts
+- macOS: install [Noto Sans/Serif](https://fonts.google.com/noto), plus Noto Sans/Serif JP for Japanese and Noto Sans CJK for Hangul and simplified Han

-Any script supported by an installed font renders correctly — the family chains fall back from Noto Sans/Serif to the JP and CJK variants, so Japanese, Chinese (simplified and traditional) and Korean are covered by the Noto CJK package.
-As of v1.8.0 the gem no longer bundles font files (they were not used at runtime).

-Scripts outside Latin and CJK need their own Noto package, or they render as tofu boxes.
-Since v1.8.0 the gem names these families explicitly (`Noto Sans Arabic`, `Noto Naskh Arabic`, `Noto Sans/Serif Hebrew`, `Devanagari`, `Thai`, `Khmer`) instead of leaving them to the system fallback, so install them to get the intended shapes:
+The family chains name the Latin and CJK families, and since v1.8.1 also Arabic (`Noto Sans Arabic`, and `Noto Naskh Arabic` for the serif style), Hebrew, Devanagari, Thai and Khmer.
+A script whose family is missing does not turn into tofu — fontconfig falls back to anything else that covers the codepoints, which is where machines start to disagree.
+On Alpine, Arabic was picked up that way by Noto Sans Math, which has the glyphs but no joining rules, so the letters came out unjoined.
+Install the packages for the scripts you use:

-- Debian/Ubuntu: `apt install fonts-noto-core` already covers them; on minimal images add `fonts-noto` for the full set
+- Debian/Ubuntu: `fonts-noto-core` covers them; on minimal images add `fonts-noto` for the full set
 - Alpine: `apk add font-noto-arabic font-noto-naskh-arabic font-noto-hebrew font-noto-devanagari font-noto-thai font-noto-khmer`

-Emoji need the **monochrome** [Noto Emoji](https://fonts.google.com/noto/specimen/Noto+Emoji); colour emoji fonts (`NotoColorEmoji`, shipped by Alpine's `font-noto-emoji` and Debian's `fonts-noto-color-emoji`) are measured but not drawn by the librsvg/Cairo pipeline, so emoji then fall back to whatever outline font happens to cover them.
+Emoji need the **monochrome** [Noto Emoji](https://fonts.google.com/noto/specimen/Noto+Emoji).
+Colour emoji fonts (`NotoColorEmoji`, from Alpine's `font-noto-emoji` or Debian's `fonts-noto-color-emoji`) are measured by Pango but not drawn by librsvg, so emoji fall back to whatever outline font covers them.

+Mathematical alphanumerics (U+1D400–, such as the italic *v* of *v*P) are not named in the chains yet, so they still resolve differently from one machine to the next.

 ## Installation